rednafi/rednafi.com/content/mélange/descending_into_the_aether.md

 only supports a single monitor, but that's rarely an issue since where would I even get a monitor in an Airbnb?

-Finally, I won't even talk about the good battery life, as the Airs are famous for it.
+Finally, I won't even talk about the insanely good battery life, as the Airs have been the reigning champion in that department for years.
 The 16" MBP already has great battery life, and the Air matches that with a smaller battery due to having less powerful but more efficient internals.
-Overall, taking into account my [recency bias], this is certainly one of—if not the most—prudent tech purchases that I made this year!
+Overall, even considering my [recency bias], this is certainly one of—if not the most—prudent tech purchases that I made this year!

 [eniac]: https://en.wikipedia.org/wiki/ENIAC